Superconductors with anomalous Floquet higher-order topology

+On the other hand, neither (i) two Weyl pairs nor (ii) two Weyl points plus one Weyl pair with a zero net charge support stable gapless domain walls, which we show in Supplemental Materials ~\cite{Supplement}.
+The key distinction is that the singularities in this case are formed by eight phase bands, as opposed to four in the previous case.
+Therefore, only pairs of PH-invariant Weyl nodes may lead to robust corner Majorana modes, and hence higher-order topology.
+This immediately implies that $C_3$ symmetry cannot protect AFHOTSC, since Eq.~\ref{eq:self_PH} only has one solution for either spinful or spinless systems when $n = 3$, and thus there cannot be a pair of stable PH-invariant Weyl nodes with different $J$’s.

-The above argument holds for a collection of Weyl points that are individually PH-invariant.
-We now consider a generic group of singularities with a zero net charge containing both PH-invariant Weyl points and PH-related Weyl pairs.
-In the Supplemental Material~\cite{Supplement}, we prove that when such a set of singularities is formed by $8n$ phase bands, they can always be reduced to gapped domain walls instead of gapless ones.
-In this case, the singularities are completely eliminated, corresponding to trivial Floquet topology.
-Therefore, if the complete collection of phase-band singularities for a given system is spanned by $d$ phase bands, such a system has AFHOT {\it if and only if $d/4$ is odd.} In addition, we also require a vanishing net charge to exclude the possibility of first-order topology, with $Q_{J_1}+Q_{J_2}+\tilde{Q} = 0$ and $\tilde{Q}=\sum_{J'}\tilde{Q}_{J'}$ being an even number.
+The generic case corresponds to combinations of the above-mentioned possibilities, where the singularity consists of a total number of $d = 8n$ or $d = 8n + 4$ phase bands.
+We thus conclude that AFHOT is present \textit{if and only if} $d/4$ is odd.
+In addition, we also require a vanishing net charge to exclude the possibility of first-order topology, with $Q_{J_1}+Q_{J_2}+\tilde{Q} = 0$ and $\tilde{Q}=\sum_{J'}\tilde{Q}_{J'}$ being an even number.
 We then find that

 Recall that the two values $J_{1,2}$ only exist for even $n$.
 Therefore, the condition for an odd $d/4$ can be simplified to a ${\mathbb Z}_2$ higher-order topological index